swbart/ca4010_data_mining_electric_charging_points/report/report_info.md

 There also exists https://data.gov.ie/dataset/ev-charge-points, which is a government dataset of all charging points in Cork for July 2018.
 We can compare our final Irish dataset against this "sub" dataset to ensure there is consistency (within historic limits).

+### France

+France has some datasets at https://www.data.gouv.fr/en/datasets/fichier-consolide-des-bornes-de-recharge-pour-vehicules-electriques/ and https://github.com/etalab/notebooks/blob/master/irve/irve.ipynb

+### Overall validation

+We can use various aggregated statistics that indicate how many charging points are there per countries in Europe, such as https://ec.europa.eu/transport/facts-fundings/scoreboard/compare/energy-union-innovation/ev-charging-points_en (2017 estimate).
+Each country's dataset should have the approximate number of charging points indicated.

 ## Algorithm description

 ## Results and analysis